Today, Phoebe Omlie's airplane. The University of Houston's College of Engineering

 and describe her participation in the Women's Air Derby,

-For three excellent photos of the Velie Monocoupe see this one at
+For photos of other Velie Monocoupes see this one at

 or this photo by Keith Folkerts.